Juanita Nielsen: Disappearance

 On Friday, 4 July 1975, Nielsen went to the Carousel Club for the meeting with Eddie Trigg about advertising that had been arranged the previous night.
 At 10:30am, she telephoned David Farrell to tell him that she was running late for the meeting.
 On Saturday, 5 July, not having heard from her since, Farrell reported Nielsen to police as a missing person.

 When Trigg was questioned by police he confirmed the meeting and produced a receipt Nielsen had given him for an advance payment on the advertising.
 He said she had left for a lunch appointment.
 In original statements given to police, Trigg and the club's receptionist Loretta Crawford said that Nielsen left the club alone after the meeting, but in 1976 Crawford changed her story to say that Nielsen and Trigg had left together.
 A local real estate agent told police that he saw Nielsen getting into a yellow car outside the club; he said there were two men in the car.

-Nielsen's handbag and other effects were discovered on Monday, 7 July, abandoned on a freeway near Penrith in Sydney's west.
+Nielsen's handbag and other personal effects were discovered on Monday, 7 July, abandoned on a freeway near Penrith in Sydney's west.
 On Tuesday, 8 July, the police released the news of the disappearance to the media.